tristanic/isolde/isolde/docs/source/tutorials/bulk_fitting/bulk_fitting.rst

 this map compared to the starting model.
 Time to start selectively removing restraints.

-The *isolde release distances* command offers a range of flexible options here.
+The "Manage/Release Adaptive Restraints" widget and/or the *isolde release distances* command offer a range of flexible options here.
 First up, the restraints on residues 298-304 clearly make no real sense at all, so let's release them entirely (with an extra residue padding either side):

 `select /G:297-305`__

 __ cxcmd:select\ /G:297-305

-`cview sel`__
+`view sel`__

-__ cxcmd:cview\ sel
+__ cxcmd:view\ sel

+Now, either click the "Release all selected" button, or use the command:

 `isolde release distances sel`__

 __ cxcmd:isolde\ release\ distances\ sel

+(*Tip: if you first run the command* `isolde shorthand`_ *then you can get the same effect with the two-character command* `rd`_.)

+.. _isolde shorthand: cxcmd:isolde\ shorthand

+.. _rd: cxcmd:rd

 Then, for residues 306-354, we'll keep all restraints between atoms in these residues but release all restraints to their surroundings: